 Record revenue received from federal grants received through nonfederal agencies other than OSPI for the provision of early intervention services for children with disabilities from birth through age two, as detailed in Part C of the Individuals with Disabilities Education Act.
 Only record revenues received from agencies other than OSPI in this account.

-See 6125 for this type of revenue received from OSPI.
 See 6225 for this type of revenue received directly from the federal agency.

 6338 Secondary Vocational Education